Tara Newton-Wordsworth is an actor, comic, wife and mum.

-Tara is a creative, working primarily in comedy.
-She performs stand up, writes, acts, sings and directs.
-She attended the Lee Strasberg Theatre & Film Institute in New York, where she studied acting and film making, and has acted in theatre, film and television in Australia, the UK and the U.S. Tara has also performed stand up comedy at some of the world’s most prestigious venues including The Comic Strip, Broadway Comedy Club, Gotham, Angel Comedy and Downstairs at the Kings Head.
+Tara is a regular on the comedy circuit, and has performed at some of the world’s most prestigious comedy venues including The Stand, The Comic Strip, Broadway Comedy Club, Gotham, Angel Comedy and Downstairs at the Kings Head.

 In 2020 she will be taking her new comedy Mummy Issues about maternal mental health to Brighton Fringe, and Edinburgh Festival.

 ‘Very talented and very of the moment’ – Stephen Fry

 ‘One of the slickest, most professional, hilarious shows you will ever see… if you only see one show make it this one’ ★★★★★ – The Sun